eHealthHub4Cancer/ohdsi_cdm_loader/README.md

 Although this project has been primarily tested with PostgreSQL, it may also work with other supported databases by OHDSI (still testing).

-Please make sure the default database port is used.

 ## Requirements

 ### Python Requirements